snyk-labs/promoter/README.md

 ## Development

 - The main application logic is in `app.py`
-- Database models are defined in `models.py`
+- Database models are defined in the `models` package, with each model in its own file
 - CLI commands are in `cli.py`
 - HTML templates are in the `templates` directory